Every day, I hear small business owners ask questions about how to reimburse employees for individual health insurance.

 - Employer must take steps to ensure compliance with legislative guidelines*

-*To make sure your arrangement is compliant, and to make compliance easy, use a personalized benefits automation software.
+*To make sure your arrangement is compliant, and to make compliance easy, use an HRA software provider.

 Tip: With a reimbursement plan (option #2) the business reimburses employees only for eligible premium expenses and qualified medical expenses, up to the amount of their allowance.
 With no annual renewal increases, no minimum contribution amounts, and no minimum participation requirements, the business is free to set and control all costs.